A woman on a sofa with a laptop open viewing a cognitive map

 1. Transcript loading…

-For instance, some might link "innovation" to "new features" and "design" to "sleek aesthetics."
-Apple recognizes these connections.
-So, it tailors its marketing messages and product features to match its audience's preferences.
+For instance, some users might link "innovation" to "new features" and "design" to "sleek aesthetics."
+Apple recognizes these connections and anticipates that many people will likely draw such links in their minds.
+So, Apple accommodates them and tailors its marketing messages and product features to match its audience's preferences.

-Another way Apple might use a cognitive map is to identify potential areas for improvement.
-If the map reveals that users find a particular feature confusing, Apple can redesign it to make it more intuitive.
-You can create successful products if you understand the user's mental model and adapt the design.
+Another way in which Apple might use a cognitive map is to identify potential areas for improvement.
+And if the map should reveal that users find a particular feature confusing, Apple can redesign it to make it more intuitive for them—and many other users.
+These maps empower brands, designers and researchers to cater to their target audiences that much more through the insights they deliver, so designers can fine-tune things and make a positive impact.
+Likewise, you can create successful products if you understand the user's mental model and adapt the design to make it meet them better on their terms.

 Types of Cognitive Maps

-• Mind maps are the simplest form of cognitive maps.
-They have a structure like a tree, with a central topic that branches into subtopics.
+• Mind maps are the simplest form of cognitive maps—and they’ve got a structure like a tree, with a central topic that branches into subtopics.
 This clear hierarchy makes them easy to create and understand.
-Mind maps can organize information and brainstorm ideas around a single topic.
+Mind maps are fine tools around which you and your design team can organize information and brainstorm ideas around a single topic.

-• Concept maps are more complex than mind maps.
-They emphasize the relationships between concepts and allow nodes to have multiple parents.
+• Concept maps are more complex than mind maps—not least since they emphasize the relationships between concepts and allow nodes to have multiple parents.
 This makes them ideal to visualize complex ideas with interconnected relationships.
 Concept maps help understand complex systems, processes or problems from multiple perspectives.

 Why Are Cognitive Maps Important?

-Cognitive maps are crucial in UX design because of several reasons:
+Cognitive maps are crucial in UX design for several reasons:

 1. Knowledge Externalization

 Cognitive maps help you visualize and understand complex systems or processes.
-It enables you to gather and enhance your thoughts to better communicate your knowledge with other team members.
-That is particularly useful when you onboard new team members or explain complex features to stakeholders
+When you do this, it enables you to collect and enhance your thoughts so you can better communicate your knowledge with other team members involved in the research project, long before you and your team get to final user testing.
+That's particularly useful—as well as saving time—when you need to onboard new team members, do problem solving in real time or explain complex features to stakeholders.

 2. Identify Patterns and Connections

-When you visualize concepts through cognitive maps, it's easy to reveal hidden patterns and connections you might not have noticed otherwise.
-This is because cognitive maps visually represent the relationships between different ideas.
-Thus, you can easily see how they connect and interact.
-It can lead to new insights and innovative solutions.
+When you visualize concepts through cognitive maps, it's easy to reveal hidden patterns and connections you mightn’t have noticed otherwise.
+That’s because cognitive maps visually represent the relationships between different ideas—and so, you can easily see how they connect and interact.
+When you’ve got things set out in front of you so clearly, it can lead to new insights and innovative solutions.

-Cognitive maps are excellent for UX research.
-They help you understand how your user perceives and navigates your product.
-By exploring their thought patterns and evaluating their mental model, you can identify areas of friction and opportunity and generate ideas that align with user expectations.
-In turn, you can design and iterate your product so that it’s more intuitive for users.
+Cognitive maps are excellent tools for UX research—principally since they’ll help you understand how your user perceives and navigates your product.
+They get really deep into things, and when you explore your users’ thought patterns and evaluate their mental model, you’ll achieve a sharper perspective—one where you can identify areas of friction and opportunity and generate ideas that align with user expectations.
+Then, in turn, you can design and iterate your product so that it’ll be so much more intuitive for users, who will be more likely to take to it as something that really speaks to them and their needs.

 4. Diverse Nature and Purpose